effektif/admin-docs/docs/update-notes.rst

 ----------------------------------
 If you use Signavio Workflow in combination with the Signavio Process Editor, you must update the Signavio Process Editor to version 10.8.

-To update from a version prior to Signavio Workflow 3.11, first follow the instructions for :ref:`update-3-4`.
+To update from a version prior to Signavio Workflow 3.11, first follow the instructions in the next sections version by version, starting with the oldest version which is higher than your currently installed version.

 Updating to Signavio Workflow 3.11
 ----------------------------------